 Are you thinking about your career and college, but you’re just not seeing how these two pieces fit together?
 You’re not alone!
 Deciding on a career path can be exciting, but society pressures you to go to college even if it’s not a fit.
 Fortunately, plenty of trade jobs are in demand right now just waiting for anyone willing to get in and get their hands dirty!

 If you’re looking to forge your own path, trade jobs will always be in demand, pay well, and don’t require a college degree.
-Indeed, the number of jobs that pay $80,000 or more that go unfilled while kids accumulate debt for degrees that go unused is scary.
+Indeed, the number of jobs that pay $80,000 or more going unfilled while kids accumulate debt for degrees is scary.
 It’s also exactly why I wrote Blue Collar Cash.

-Read on and discover some of the most in demand trade jobs and see which career path will make you happy.
+Read on and discover some of the most in demand trade jobs and decide which career path will make you happy.

 College and a four-year degree can lead to fulfilling work.
 But that’s not for everyone.
 The trades aren’t just another option, they’re often the best option for thousands of people who are taking the first step into their careers.